 Returning students, please note that this direct deposit process is different and separate from PeopleSoft payments for stipends and SPIF funding.
 Whether or not you have already set up direct deposit with PeopleSoft, you must separately set up direct deposit through the student billing system if you wish to receive a Fall Cash Advance.

-A refund is a cash disbursement of funds from your ebill that exceed your ebill charges.
-It is an actual credit on your ebill.
-It is not an “advance” on anticipated financial aid credits to your account; rather, it is a refund of monies already disbursed to your ebill.
+A refund is a cash disbursement of funds from your student account that exceed your charges.
+It is an actual credit on your student account.
+It is not an “advance” on anticipated financial aid credits to your account; rather, it is a refund of monies already disbursed to your student account.

 You do NOT need to apply for a cash advance or a refund.